Maintaining firearms proficiency during COVID-19

 If you live in the suburbs or the country you might be able to find some state or private land that allows shooting, however, that is not a realistic option for city dwellers.

 A couple of options to consider are laser trainers and Airsoft or even BB pistols.
-LaserLyte and Shot Indicating Resetting Trigger (SIRT) and other similar training pistol are a good choice and can be used anywhere.
+LaserLyte and Shot Indicating Resetting Trigger (SIRT) and other similar training pistols are a good choice and can be used anywhere.
 These models offer the opportunity to safely dry fire a realistic firearm at a target and get visual results with a laser strike.

 These come in sub-compact, compact and full-size semi-autos and J-frame revolver models and run anywhere from about $130 up to several hundred dollars.
-Some products have in drop in barrels with a built-in laser to function in popular firearms.
+Some products have in drop-in barrels with a built-in laser to function in popular firearms.

 Dry fire trainers like this are a good way to practice without expending ammunition.
 You can make a simple dry fire trainer for your Glock or other SA/DA semiautos with a knotted length of 550 cord run through the barrel and out the ejection port.
 This simply holds your gun out of battery and allows you to practice trigger reset.
 (Look for directions on this online.)
 As always, make sure you are practicing with a cleared and safe weapon.
 All these options will help train your aging eyes and muscle memory and help you maintain proficiency when you cannot get to the range.